kgateway-dev/kgateway/docs/content/guides/traffic_management/hello_world/_index.md

 ### Test the Route Rule

-Let’s test the route rule by retrieving the URL of Gloo Edge, and sending a web request to the `/all-pets` path of the URL using curl:
+Let’s test the route rule by retrieving the URL of Gloo Edge, and sending a web request to the `/all-pets` path of the URL using curl.

+{{% notice tip %}}
+If you test locally minikube, the load balancer service that exposes the gateway proxy is not assigned an external IP address or hostname and remains in a `<pending>` state.
+Because of that, the `glooctl proxy url` command returns an error similar to `Error: load balancer ingress not found on service gateway-proxy curl: (3) URL using bad/illegal format or missing URL`.
+To access the proxy service, run `minikube tunnel`.
+{{% /notice %}}

+Note that
 ```shell
 curl $(glooctl proxy url)/all-pets
 ```